etianen/django-reversion/docs/api.rst

 Returns the user for the current revision.

+Throws :ref:`RevisionManagementError` if there is no active revision block.

 reversion.set_comment(comment)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sets the comment for the current revision.

+Throws :ref:`RevisionManagementError` if there is no active revision block.

 ``comment``
     The text comment for the revision.